chrisnoonan98675/site/xl-testview/how-to/handle-exceptions-in-test-results-parsers.markdown

 categories:
 - xl-testview
 subject:
-- Test results
+- Extensibility
 tags:
 - extension
+- test result parsers
+- api
+- import
 since:
 - XL TestView 1.3.0
 ---

-When errors occur during parsing of test results, the parser is expected to throw exceptions which will be handled by XL TestView.
-The exceptions are Java exceptions, which have to be imported.
+If a [custom test results parser](/xl-testview/how-to/create-a-custom-test-results-parser.html) is used, XL TestView expects the parser to throw exceptions that XL TestView will then handle.
+These are Java exceptions that have to be imported.

 ## `UnexpectedFormatException`

-`UnexpectedFormatException` should be thrown if the parser encounters a file that is not parseable because it is another format.
+`UnexpectedFormatException` should be thrown if the parser encounters a file that is not parseable because it is in another format.
 For example, if a JUnit parser encounters a Cucumber test result file.

 ### Importing `UnexpectedFormatException`